lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

-*Figure showing the impact of the various types of clear on ITL R01_S10 ( bias after a saturated flat), from left to right : 1 standard Clear , 3 standard Clear , 5 standard Clear , 1 NoP Clear*
+*Figure showing the impact of the various types of clear on ITL R01_S10 after a saturated flat ( bias after a saturated flat), from left to right : 1 standard Clear , 3 standard Clear , 5 standard Clear , 1 NoP Clear, 1 NoPSF Clear*

+There is one ITL sensor, R01_S10, that present a specific and non-understood behavior :

+- It has a quite low full well (2/3 of nominal )

+- The 3 CCD of this REB have a gain 20% lower than all other ITL CCD ?

+- The images taken after a large staturation, as seen in figure :ref:`clear in itl R01_S10 <fig-image-itlR01_S10clear>`, show a large amount of uncleared charged ( with the standard clear : 4 amplifiers with ~500 lines of saturated signal !)

+It apears that putting S3 low during the clear as done in NoP or NoPSF , is even worse than a standard clear.
+This is strange as a full frame read , which does this too, manages to clear such image.
+We can notice that NoPSF is ~ 50% better than NoP , but still worse than the standard clear , in particular for the 12 amplifiers almost correct with the standard clear.

+At this stage we don't have a correct way to clear this sensor once it collects a saturated flat, but It's not known if a saturated star in this sensor, leaving signal in the parallele overscan, will presents the same clear issue.